beanbeah/android-app-dev-tutorial/readme.md

 ## Activities

+An Acitivty can be thought of as a "screen" or a "page".
+Before we learn how to use activities, let's go through some theory on the Activity lifecycle.

 ### Activity Lifecycle

 You might have noticed in the previous code examples that there is some code written in the `onCreate()` method.
 You might have also tried to rename the method/delete the method only to be met with errors.
 This is because of the activity lifecycle.